Pride and Prejudice by Jane Austen: A Reflection on Marriage in the 1800s

 Marriage as an Obligation

-Because women are almost entirely reliant to men, marriage was also portrayed as an obligatory duty.
-Mr. Darcy for instance, was to marry Lady de Bourgh’s daughter as an obligation to honor the prearranged wedding, however, he opted to marry out of love.
+Because women are almost entirely reliant on men, marriage was also portrayed as an obligatory duty.
+Mr. Darcy, for instance, was to marry Lady de Bourgh’s daughter as an obligation to honor the prearranged wedding, however, he opted to marry out of love.
 Mr. Collin, also out of obligation as the only male heir, decided to marry one of the Bennet’s sisters under obligation to ensure that the Bennets’ are able to enjoy living in their estate.
 With no male heir, the Bennet sister could not inherit the estate.
 It did not work out with any Bennet sister and Collin married Charlotte.

 Marriage as a Declaration of Love

 For the heroes and heroines, marriage as a declaration of love is something that is hard to come by.
 Few could afford the luxury of marrying out of love.
-It was this principle about love that Elizabeth clings on to when she finally admitted and reciprocated the acknowledgement of love for one another with Mr. Darcy.
+It was this principle about love that Elizabeth clings on to when she finally admitted and reciprocated the acknowledgment of love for one another with Mr. Darcy.
 It was also this amorous emotion that made Jane do all sorts of things to ensure that Mr. Bingley notices her.
-I could imagine how difficult it is for women to be restricted by propriety to confess their love for a man since it its viewed as a social taboo.
+I could imagine how difficult it is for women to be restricted by propriety to confess their love for a man since it's viewed as a social taboo.
 Again, we could see here the strong moral fabric among women and the strict adherence to social norms.

-Pride and Prejudice was very engaging because it was able to portray a holistic perspective of England’s society and culture during that era.
+Pride and Prejudice is very engaging read because it was able to portray a holistic perspective of England’s society and culture during that era.
 Underneath the love stories are the personification of social aspects integral to the understanding of the dynamics of the social and moral fiber that holds England at the turn of the 19th century.
 The novel was effective enough as a literary portrayal of the English social structure and prevailing culture.
 What is more, it becomes very interesting because it is packaged in such an engaging love story that only upon reflection would the reader realize that it was able to view early 19th century England through the perspective of a woman.